mokojm/townshell/README.md

 - 'randtown' : a very powerful command line allowing you create random town with a lot of options
 - macOS : I don't have a clue what it would imply to have TownShell working on macOS.
 - Provide a collection of grid with interesting features

+# Contributing
+I'm not very experienced at programming or using github, so any help on making this project easier to understand will be appreciated.
+Do not hesitate to report bugs.
+Pull requests are welcomed.